WWU-CAD-Autograder/catminer/README.md

 ```cmd
 catminer run
 ```
-> Note 1: CATIA may not need to be open, however, the wrong version may launch
+> Note 1: CATIA may not need to be open, however, the wrong version may launch.

-> Note 2: Press `ctrl + c` for a second to end the program mid process.
+> Note 2: Press `ctrl + c` for a second to end the program gracefully.
 Alternatively, press `ctrl + break` for a
 > non-graceful exit.

 <br>